Reaching Out About Depression

 a brief description

-Reaching Out About Depression (ROAD) is an innovative grassroots mental health and organizing project for low-income women with depression in Cambridge, Massachusetts (for a detailed description of ROAD, see Goodman, Littwin, Bohlig, Weintraub, Green, Walker, White, & Ryan, 2007; also see ROAD website).
+Reaching Out About Depression (ROAD) is an innovative grassroots mental health and organizing project for low-income women with depression in Cambridge, Massachusetts (for a detailed description of ROAD, see Goodman, Littwin, Bohlig, Weintraub, Green, Walker, White, & Ryan, 2007).
 ROAD addresses not only the symptoms of poor women's depression, but also the socio-cultural conditions and inequalities that influence and exacerbate mental health difficulties.
 ROAD addresses barriers to personal and community change within impoverished communities by supporting women's efforts to organize themselves and increasing the support and resources women are able to access.
 It builds on the idea that effective management of depression is essential to enabling low-income women to engage in activism, just as engaging in activism will, in turn, alleviate depression by giving women a sense of agency and control.

 ROAD is comprised of two major programs: The Supportive Action Workshop Series (SAWS) provides a setting and structure for an ever-expanding group of low-income women from Cambridge to come together for the purposes of developing a mutual support network, alleviating symptoms of depression, and taking action in their community.
 The Resource Advocacy Team component of the ROAD program is composed of law and psychology volunteer graduate students, supervised by faculty at two local universities.
 Each student develops an ongoing relationship with one ROAD participant, and spends two to four hours each week providing emotional and instrumental support to her as she works on whatever issues she chooses to address.
 Each of these components is described in greater detail in the next few paragraphs.